Potatrix/AutoElastic/README.md

 Services are set to be enabled through SystemV Elasticsearch and Kibana are then started
 Filebeat and Metricbeat run their setup commands, then start.

+## Note
+Need to check if unattended-upgr is running, otherwise apt-get commands won't work